jane1002/ChatBot/README.md

     | any 2-digit numeric entry                         | Record + Recird.id: id: XX                                                                      |
     | others                                            | Help Guide                                                                                      |

+    * Help Guide: Please enter phone number (10-Digits), id (2-Digits) and name (2 Words) for each record.
+Type 'New' for new recordentry.
+     Type 'Done' when complete.

 # Usage
     Basically, this simple application is used to simulate a user is talking to a robot.
 Based what the user say, it will automatically answer you question.

 # Environment
     1. maven